LucasHSchuber/Expressbild_admin/README.md

 - Express-Bild
 - Lucas Schuber

-## Admin for news & Recent shot
+## Admin for news & Recent shot & Admin for knowledge base

 ## Express-Bild

 ## Overview

-This repository contains the Admin panel for managing news and recent shots.
+This repository contains the Admin panel for managing News, Recent shots and Knowledge base.

 ## Author